 Because hosting Usenet access is expensive, many lesser providers enlist a monthly download cap to keep costs low... even on unlimited plans.
 Here at UsenetServer, we urge you to research this before choosing a Usenet provider.
 We have never - and we will never - put a cap on our unlimited plans, making us one of the best Tier-1 Usenet providers available.

 This is the name for a single Usenet server, which hosts a portion of the articles and files found on Usenet.
 News servers communicate together and allow for article exchange between each and every server, so that the more servers that are connected, the better chance that a file has been shared among them.

 Secure Sockets Layer, or SSL, is the standard encryption technology for establishing a private link between a server and a browser.
 An industry standard, it's used by millions of websites to protect the online transactions and activity of their users.
 If a Usenet provider does not offer SSL encryption, you should not trust them with your money or downloads, as they could be sharing both with interested parties.
-Here at UsenetServer, not only do we offer strong SSL encryption as a free feature on all our plans, but you can also get our Zero-Log VPN service to make your data even more secure.
+Here at UsenetServer, not only do we offer strong SSL encryption as a free feature on all our plans, but you can also get strong VPN service to make your data even more secure.